Helping Aging Family Members Eat Better by Amber Kevlin, RN. Published by Rabun Neighbors

 • Alternative therapy – Massages and hydrotherapy can help relieve pain and pressure caused by OA

-• Mobility aids – Knee walkers and canes can help you get around while still allowing you to be active
+• Mobility aids – Senior knee braces, sleeves, walkers and canes can help you get around while still allowing you to be active

 • Corticosteroids or hyaluronic acid injections – Pain relief for intense aches that aren’t relieved by over the counter medicines or therapies